 - Tax exemption on the premium paid by the farmers against the purchase of the crop insurance policy

-- Farmers would have more peace of mind as they don’t need to borrow loans from private lenders at higher interest rates
+- Farmers would get peace of mind as they don’t need to take loans from private lenders at higher interest rates

 - Encourages farmers to adopt modern and innovative agriculture practices that further increase their personal income

 - Economy of the country will get strengthened as farmers can repay loans with the reimbursement received from the crop insurance

 Q1.
 How is crop loss ascertained in a particular area of land?